-4 ESATA E-SATA / USB (2.0/1.1) Port
+4 ESATA E-SATA Port

-This port is compatible with both USB and Serial-ATA devices.External SATA or eSATA allows external connection of Serial-ATA devices originally designed for use inside the computer.It is up to six times faster than existing USB 2.0 & 1394 for external storage solutions and is also hot pluggable using shielded cables and connectors up to two meters.
+External SATA or eSATA allows external connection of Serial-ATA devices originally designed for use inside the computer.
+It is up to six times faster than existing USB 2.0, & 1394 for external storage solutions and is also hot pluggable using shielded cables and connectors up to two meters.